-To help subjects focus on the decision task, we presented to our subjects costs that were rounded according to the following rounding rules:
+To not unduly add to our subjects' cognitive load, we presented costs that were rounded according to the following rounding rules:

-- All numbers smaller than 100 were rounded to the nearest integer number. - when a number was larger than 100, it was rounded to the nearest 5-fold - when a number was larger than 1000, it was rounded to the nearest 10-fold - when a number was larger than 10000, it was rounded to the nearest 50-fold
+- All numbers smaller than 100 were rounded to the nearest integer number. - When a number was larger than 100, it was rounded to the nearest 5-fold. - When a number was larger than 1000, it was rounded to the nearest 10-fold. - When a number was larger than 10000, it was rounded to the nearest 50-fold.

-As a result these rounding rules, some of the aggregate total costs in Table 2 are different.
-The discrepancy is small however; on average of the absolute discrepancies is 0.12%.
-For the "rounded numbers" version of table 2, see table A1 in the Appendix.
+As a result of these rounding rules, some of the aggregate total costs in Table 2 are different.
+The discrepancy is small, however; on average the absolute discrepancies is 0.12%.
+For the "rounded numbers" version of Table 2, see Table A1 in the Appendix.

-The numbers we obtained after this rounding procedure were also the numbers we use to calculate the theoretical predictions.17
+The numbers we obtained after this rounding procedure were also the numbers we use to calculate the theoretical predictions.